 In short, determining the ideal parameters for your application is imperative to working with acrylic in a safe and efficient manner.

 The saying "less is more" applies to engraving acrylic.
-When only the surface of the acrylic is scratched a solid white engraving is created.
+When only the surface of the acrylic is scratched, a solid white engraving is created.
 If an excessive amount of power is used, the etchings will be deeper, although they will not be as defined.

-TIP: Engraving on the Reverse Side
+Engraving on the Reverse Side

 NOTE: .
 You can do this either by using the "flip" function on your graphics program or by adjusting your printer settings when sending the job to JobControl®, SpeedMark®, or Rayjet Commander®.

-Minimum Number of Nodes
+Keep the Number of Nodes to a Minimum

-Defining the Cutting Sequence
+Define the Cutting Sequence

 Trotec offers a large selection of cast acrylic materials, ranging from clear and transparent sheets to coloured sheets with various finishes (e.g., metallic, satin, frosted, matte).